 Lord Jesus, I accept You as my personal Lord and Savior.
 I now ask that You come into my life and live with me for all of eternity.
 I thank You that all my sins are forgiven because of the blood You shed for me.

-For me, I just said, “Father, I realize that I have sinned and done horrible things, even saying you are not real.
+For me, I just said, “Father, I realize that I have sinned and done horrible things, even saying You are not real.
 Please forgive me for this.
-If you can use me in any small way, just show me.
-I am willing to do whatever you need me to do.”
+If You can use me in any small way, just show me.
+I am willing to do whatever You need me to do.”
 After I said this prayer, I began reading the Gospels to figure out who Jesus was.
-I suggest you begin with the Book of John then continue with Matthew, Mark and Luke.
+I suggest you begin with the Book of John, then continue with Matthew, Mark, and Luke.
 The Lord became a REAL person as I did this and my life has never been the same.

-Once Jesus is your Lord, it is through the first two signposts, communion and focus, that we then begin to develop the desire and delight which will open the door to the Secret Place.
+Once Jesus is your Lord, it is through the first two signposts, communion and focus, that you then begin to develop the desire and delight which will open the door to the Secret Place.
 Understanding where desire comes from may help.